DynamicApproach/Shank-Project/Docs/ICSI 311 Assignment 9 Adding more data types.md

 `BoolNode` when it finds the true and false tokens.

-Then merge in from your existing code the boolean operators ( less than, less than or equal, etc) to ExpressionRightHandSide.
+Then merge in from your existing code the boolean operators ( less than, less than or equal, etc.) to ExpressionRightHandSide.
 Remember that we can’t chain booleans like we do addition and subtraction; that is to say 2+3+4 is allowed, but 4>x>9 is not allowed.